 So he won.
 Whether his election is good for America or not remains to be seen.
 But we have a pretty good sense that it won’t be good for consumers.
 Throughout the debacle that masqueraded as a political campaign, Trump threatened many important and hard-fought consumer protections, such as the Consumer Financial Protection Bureau and the Dodd-Frank Wall Street reform.
 Trump hasn’t provided specifics on any meaningful policies that would protect consumers.
-No surprise; he’s aggressively pro-business, a stance that far too often is at odds with consumer protection.
-However, he did come out in opposition to the proposed AT&T buyout of Time Warner is driven more by a desire for leverage over CNN than to protect consumer choice.
+No surprise; he’s aggressively pro-business and dismissive of consumer protections.
+In fact, his opposition to the proposed AT&T buyout of Time Warner is driven more by a desire for leverage over CNN than to protect consumer choice.

 When you factor in the rip-offs that were Trump University, Trump Steaks, Trump Condominiums and his general disdain for the rule of law, consumer protections are likely at risk with the upcoming Trump Administration.
 We’ll be watching his actions on behalf of consumers for the upcoming four years (if he makes it that far) and chronicle his actions at this page.
 And for those thinking that we’ve coined a new word, check out the dictionary.
 The word trumpery is defined as “something without use or value; rubbish; trash; worthless stuff.”

 With hopes for the best and expectations of the worst kind, here we go……………………………….